 1 .
-Introduction 3
+Introduction 2

 2 .
-Terminology 5
+Terminology 4

 3 .
-Definitions 6
+Definitions 4

 4 .
-Overview of Operation 7
+Overview of Operation 4

 5 .
-UAC Behavior 8
+UAC Behavior 5

-5.1 Request Handling Preferences 8
+5.1 .
+Request Handling Preferences 6

-5.2 Feature Set Preferences 8
+5.2 .
+Feature Set Preferences 6

 6 .
-UAS Behavior 11
+UAS Behavior 8

 7 .
-Proxy Behavior 12
+Proxy Behavior 9

-7.1 Request-Disposition Processing 12
+7.1.
+Request-Disposition Processing 9

-7.2 Preference and Capability Matching 12
+7.2.
+Preference and Capability Matching 9

-7.2.1 Extracting Explicit Preferences 13
+7.2.1.
+Extracting Explicit Preferences 10

-7.2.2 Extracting Implicit Preferences 13
+7.2.2.
+Extracting Implicit Preferences 10

-7.2.2.1 Methods 13
+7.2.2.1 .
+Methods 10

-7.2.2.2 Event Packages 14
+7.2.2.2 .
+Event Packages 11

-7.2.3 Constructing Contact Predicates 14
+7.2.3.
+Constructing Contact Predicates 11

-7.2.4 Matching 15
+7.2.4 .
+Matching 12

-7.2.5 Example 19
+7.2.5 .
+Example 16

 8 .
-Mapping Feature Parameters to a Predicate 21
+Mapping Feature Parameters to a Predicate 17

 9 .
-Header Field Definitions 24
+Header Field Definitions 19

-9.1 Request Disposition 24
+9.1.
+Request Disposition 20

-9.2 Accept-Contact and Reject-Contact Header Fields 5 26
+9.2.
+Accept-Contact and Reject-Contact Header Fields 21

 10 .
-Augmented BNF 27
+Augmented BNF 22

 11 .
-Security Considerations 28
+Security Considerations 22

 12 .
-IANA Considerations
+IANA Considerations 23

 13 .
-Acknowledgments 30
+Acknowledgments 23

+14 .
+References 24

-Normative References 31
+14.1 .
+Normative References 24

-Informative References 32
+14.2 .
+Informative References 24

-Authors' Addresses 32
+15 .
+Authors' Addresses

-Intellectual Property and Copyright Statements 33
+16 .
+Full Copyright Statements 26

-1. Introduction
+Introduction

-When a Session Initiation Protocol (SIP) [1] server receives a request, there are a number of decisions it can make regarding processing of the request.
+When a Session Initiation Protocol (SIP) $[\underline{1}]$ server receives a request, there are a number of decisions it can make regarding the processing of the request.
 These include:

 - o whether to proxy or redirect the request

 - o which URIs to proxy or redirect to

 - o whether to fork or not

 - o whether to search recursively or not

-- o whether to search in parallel or sequentially
+o whether to search in parallel or sequentially

 The server can base these decisions on any local policy.
-This policy can be statically configured, or can be based on programmatic execution or database access.
+This policy can be statically configured, or can be based on execution of a program or database access.

 However, the administrator of the server is the not the only entity with an interest in request processing.
 There are at least three parties which have an interest: (1) the administrator of the server, (2) the user that sent the request, and (3) the user to whom the request is directed.
 The directives of the administrator are embedded in the policy of the server.
-The preferences of the user to whom the request is directed (referred to as the callee, even though the request may not be INVITE) can be expressed most easily through a script written in some type of scripting language, such as the Call Processing Language (CPL) [11].
-However, no mechanism exists to incorporate the preferences of the user that sent the request (also referred to as the caller, even though the request may not be INVITE).
-For example, the caller might want to speak to a specific user, but want to reach them only at work, because the call is a business call.
+The preferences of the user to whom the request is directed (referred to as the callee, even though the request method may not be INVITE) can be expressed most easily through a script written in some type of scripting language, such as the Call Processing Language (CPL) [11].
+However, no mechanism exists to incorporate the preferences of the user that sent the request (also referred to as the caller, even though the request method may not be INVITE).
+For example, the caller might want to speak to a specific user, but wants to reach them only at work, because the call is a business call.
 As another example, the caller might want to reach a user, but not their voicemail, since it is important that the caller talk to the called party.
 In both of these examples, the caller's preference amounts to having a proxy make a particular routing choice based on the preferences of the caller.